DaveSV/React-Real-Estate-Wizard/README.md

-> **Real Estate Wizard** is a modern web application that guides users step by step to find their dream property.
+> **Real Estate Wizard** is a DEMO of a modern web application that guides users step by step to find their dream property.
 > Users can upload an inspirational image, describe what they are looking for, select a location on an interactive map, and adjust filters like price and number of rooms.

 ---